This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

 The fifth one said, “I’m ready for some fun!”

 Oooohh, went the wind

 And the five little pumpkins rolled out of sight.

-- use manipulatives only (never, ever, ever use worksheets in the morning circle) – you want to take advantage of the proximity you have with your child to maximize learning
+- Use manipulatives only (avoid using worksheets in the morning circle)—you want to take advantage of the proximity you have with the child to maximize authentic, hands-on learning

-- use songs/ rhymes to accompany the skill practice – children retain experiences better through music/ chants
+- Use songs/rhymes to accompany the skill practice—many children retain experiences better through music/chants

 How do you incorporate numeracy in your morning circle?

 If you’d like personalized numeracy strategies, we can work through them together in a one-on-one consultation for parents or educators.